Public Speaking Techniques You Should Know

-- Straw Man Arguments: A rhetoric way of arguing by painting an exaggerated, distorted or misrepresented scenario of the opposing viewpoint(s).
-When you use straw man arguments in persuasive speeches, you are not justifying your own position, you are misdirecting.
-You are also hoping for irrational fear to drive your audience to your viewpoint.
-Your audience will despise you for making a fool of them, or lying, when you are debunked.
+- Straw Man Arguments: A rhetorical way of arguing by painting an exaggerated, distorted, or misrepresented scenario of the opposing viewpoint(s).
+When you use straw man arguments in persuasive speeches, you are not justifying your position, you are misdirecting.
+You are also hoping for irrational fear to drive the audience to your viewpoint.
+Your audience will despise you for making a fool of them and for lying when you are debunked.

 - Ad Hominem: This is Latin for “attacking the man.”
 It means you aren’t attacking an opposing viewpoint or reinforcing your own, you are attacking the believers of opposing viewpoints.
-This gets really dangerous because you could easily venture into slanderous areas.
+This gets really dangerous because you could easily venture into slanderous claims.
 Avoid this unless you long to be sued for libel.
+Or worse, jailed.

-- Unrepresentative Statistics: This is when you claim certain people to have benefitted from adopting your position, thus everybody else should do likewise.
+- Unrepresentative Statistics: This is when you claim certain people to have benefitted from adopting your position, thus, the same would happen to everybody else.
 You aren’t exactly lying, but neither are you anywhere near telling the truth.
-To give an example, lauding a product by saying your friends and family both loved it is a classic case of unrepresentative statistics.
-The astute would immediately know there is no way the number of people you know would represent a whole market.
-Under some commercial laws, this act might even be considered as trickery.
+To give an example, lauding a product by saying your friends and family all benefitted from it is a classic case of unrepresentative statistics.
+The astute would immediately know there is no way the number of people you know would ever represent a whole market.
+Under some commercial laws, this act might even be considered fraudulent.

 20. Forecast Audience Resistance (Persuasive Speech Tip)

 Persuasive speeches often involve complex changes to lifestyles and habits.
 Changes that are unpleasant or even painful.
-To facilitate easy acceptance and to give the impression change is not as hard as it sounds, present your speech using structures proven to be effective.
-For example, you could work with the following structure.
+To facilitate easy acceptance and to give the impression that change is possible, present your persuasive speech using speechwriting structures proven to be effective.
+For example, you could work with the following structure:

 - Step 2: Body.
 (Present two to three reasons to adopt your position.
 Include supporting data or facts.
 Succinctly address the most pervasive counter-arguments at appropriate intervals)